William Miller (British publisher): Origins and early life

 When a youth William showed a talent and a taste for drawing, and Sir Joshua Reynolds advised that he enter the Royal Academy as a student.
-His stay at the Academy proved short.
+His stay at the academy proved short.
 In 1787 he was placed in Hookham's publishing house.

 Career as a publisher, 1790-1812

 In 1790 William Miller commenced business on his own account in Bond Street, London.
 The first book he issued was his uncle Dr. Edward Miller's Select Portions of the New Version of the Psalms of David, with Music.

 A series of publications followed in large quarto, illustrating the costumes of various countries.
 Furnished with descriptions in English and French, they brought Miller considerable profit.
 Among his other successful ventures were Hewlett's Views of Lincolnshire, John Stoddart's Remarks upon Scotland and Forster's edition of the Arabian Nights Entertainments, illustrated by Robert Smirke.
 In 1804 Miller removed to a larger house in Albemarle Street, where he continued until his retirement from the publishing business.
-In 1812 Miller sold the premises, copyrights and business to John Murray for the considerable sum of £3,822 pounds, 12 shillings and sixpence.
+In 1812 Miller sold the premises, copyrights and business to John Murray for the considerable sum of £3,822, 12 shillings and sixpence.

 During his last twelve years in business Miller issued some of "the most popular as well as expensive and splendid works" then published.
 The author of a 2005 collection of biographical notes about Miller and his family comments that while researching his life she came across numerous of William Miller's books "for sale at huge prices on the websites of antiquarian booksellers and auction houses".
 The British Library and the New York Public Library, she adds, both have "numerous illustrations from his books displayed on their sites".